ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

 Regarding the effect on other users, there are two possibilities to set inside the attribute "Permission of other users":

-- __permission set without any permissions__: In this case you may select a permission set without any mermissions, see image below; which means the permissions on the selected process/object are exclusively set for a specific user or user group.
-Other users have no access to the selected process/object.
+- __permission set without any permissions__: In this case you may select a permission set without any mermissions, see image below; therfore, if the selected process/object is starting without any permissions and you select a permission set without any permissions then other users have no access to the selected process/object.

     Example: A new branch in the process structure should only be available for a newly set up project team (user group).
 The remaining employees of the company should not have access, not even Viewer rights.

 ![screen](./media/no_permissionsset.png)

-- __no permission sets at all__: Already granted permissions of other users remain unaffected.
+- __no permission sets at all__: In this case you may select a permission set without any mermissions, see image below; which means, if the process/object inherits from parent or starting from default permissions the granted permission of other users remains unaffected.

     Example: The permissions of a new branch in the process structure should be differentiated for specific users or user groups.
 The existing access rights (e.g. Viewer rights) of the remaining employees remain unchanged.